spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

    <img src="https://github.com/user-attachments/assets/1f69eb8f-c964-4a09-a739-d0f89c4b74a0" />

-5. If you need to upgrade node pools, click the **Upgrade system node pools box**, and then select required node pools from the list.
+5. If you need to upgrade system node pools, click the **Upgrade system node pools box**, and then select required node pools from the list.

 5. If you selected to roll, set the [roll parameters](https://docs.spot.io/ocean/features/roll).